Review: The Swan and Dolphin at Walt Disney World

 Standard rooms at the Swan and Dolphin are similarly-sized (the bedroom area dimensions are almost identical) but have key amenity differences that in almost every case will push family visitors towards the Swan.

 Dolphin rooms, at ~360 square feet, are about 20 square feet larger than Swan rooms.
 Most of the difference comes from 8 inches of extra width, which is not material to the livability of the space.
+Shown above is an un-refurbed room; refurbed rooms (below) are not materially different.

 The bedroom space at both the Dolphin and the Swan is comparable to that at the smallest Disney deluxe resort rooms–the Wilderness and Animal Kingdom Lodges–and is smaller than that at the Disney moderates.